tangle-network/protocol-solidity/packages/utils/README.md

 <h1 align="center">Webb Solidity Utils</h1>

-This sub-module is for defining common functionality / types used across other packages in webb solidity
+This sub-module is for defining common functionality / types used across other packages in webb solidity.

 ## License